 - Write passwords down or store them in the office.

 - Force regular password changes (this risks users selecting password patterns that are easier to remember, but less secure)

 - Use the “it’s easy to type’ rule (like asdfjkl;) since that will be easier for a lurker to see what you typed.

-After reading this, I’m sure you feel like you have some work to do.
-It’s never too early to start utilising these recommended practices and you may not even know what data may currently be exposed or at risk.
+It’s never too early to start utilising these recommended password security practices and you may not even know what data may currently be exposed or at risk.
 Changing your passwords and using the above techniques can help protect you from malicious web attacks.

 Surety IT offers expert IT support and IT services for small to medium businesses, including IT Security Strategies and best practice cyber security practice.
 Contact Surety IT today if you’d like to discuss your